StemVibrations/STEM/benchmark_tests/tutorial_moving_load_on_embankment_3d/tutorial_moving_load_on_embankment_3d.rst

 In this step, the geometry, conditions, and material parameters for the simulation is defined.
-First the dimension of the model is indicated which is this case is 3.
-After which the model can be initialized.
+First the dimension of the model is indicated which in this case is 3.
+After which the model can be initialised.

 .. code-block:: python